 "Still am and if you stick with me you will be too."

 Judy gave a laugh.
 "Bit of a big head aren't you?"

 Stan, the dance instructor walked over.
 "Hello, Kenny, good to see you back.
 Judy, are you ready for another dance?"

 Kenny looked at him.
 "Piss off, Stan."

 "Oh, okay.
 Maybe later then, Judy."
-He walked off to find another partner.
+Stan gave a laugh, shook his head, and walked off to find another partner.